Ershao/Ershao.github.io/_pages/about.md

 Welcome to my homepage!

-I am an associate professor at the Cyberspace Institute of Advanced Technology (Fang class), Guangzhou University.
+I am an associate professor at the Cyberspace Institute of Advanced Technology (Fang Class), Guangzhou University.
 I received my Ph.D. from the School of Computer Science at University College Cork  under the supervision of [Prof. Ken Brown](http://www.cs.ucc.ie/%7Ekb11/) in 2021 (Cork, Ireland).
 Before joining in University College Cork, I was a Research Engineer in Shenzhen Institute of Advanced Technology, Chinese Academic of Science in [Prof. Yong Zhang](https://hpcc.siat.ac.cn/homepage/zhangy.html)'s group.
 I was a Post-Doctoral Fellow in Cyberspace Institute of Advanced Technology at Guangzhou University, working with [Prof. Zhihong Tian](https://wyy.gzhu.edu.cn/info/1160/1560.htm) from 2021 to 2023.

 Research Interests